sc-eQTLgen-consortium/WG2-pipeline-classification/README.md

 # Running cell-type classification method

 The `azimuth.sif` container has all components to perform cell-type classification.
-The singularity container can be downloaded from this [dropbox](https://www.dropbox.com/s/x3ru1h02qn6oqoo/azimuth.sif?dl=0)
+The singularity container can be downloaded from this [dropbox location](https://www.dropbox.com/s/x3ru1h02qn6oqoo/azimuth.sif?dl=0)

 The container can be run using the following parameters: